 This Easy Chocolate Icing is made in the food processor!
 We literally throw all of the ingredients in and blitz to combine.
 It takes less than 1 minute to make.

-It is not a buttercream recipe, I have one of those here.
+It is not a buttercream recipe.
 Rather, this is a simple, quick and easy basic chocolate and icing sugar frosting.

 How do you make Chocolate Icing from scratch?